aaqsr/aaqsr/README.md

   <h1>Hello! 👋😄</h1>
 </div>

 Welcome to my github profile: a sandbox where I post most of my code for collaborating, archiving, and syncing.

-I am studying Mathematics➕ and Computer Science🖥 in the University of Waterloo!
+I am currently studying Mathematics➕ and Computer Science🖥 at the University of Waterloo!

 ### What I Love Working with

-My favourite language has to be C/C++.
-I love staying close to the hardware and building fast applications.
-I am, of course, also skilled in Python and Javascript.
+My favourite language is C/C++.
+I love staying close to the hardware and building fast real-time applications.
+I am also skilled in Python and Javascript.

 ### What I'm Working On Right Now

-Right now I am working on low-level and embedded code.
+Right now I am working on computer graphics, specifically interactive real-time simulations.
 Always up for suggestions or invites to collab!

 ### Stuff I have Worked with